12 Things You Need to Know About Your Nest Thermostat

 • Select Off

 In short, yes.
 Your Nest Thermostat can still control temperatures even without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.
+At the same time, without Wi-Fi a Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+Users can lock the Nest to keep it from making any adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.

 If you want to lock your Nest:

-A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, find your Thermostat before selecting Settings.
+You also can change preset Nest temperatures on the app.
+From the home screen, select Thermostat before selecting Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-By selecting one of those three options, you can change the temperature for that preset.
+Select one of these options to change the temperature for that preset.

 9. Setting a Nest Thermostat Schedule

 • Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app gives you the option to change the temperature with a schedule.
+As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
 If you choose that option, it will show a preset schedule before letting you customize it.
-Once setup is complete, that’s the schedule it uses.
+After you've made all your choices, that’s the schedule it uses.

-• Temperature presets: For changing the Nest's preset temperatures, open the Google Home app and select Thermostat.
-Then, tap presets and choose Edit.
+• Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
+Then, tap Presets and select Edit.
 As soon as you're finished making updates, select Done.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
 After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

-To customize the Nest temperature range in Eco mode, go to settings and select Eco.
+To access Eco mode for customized temperature ranges, go to Settings and select Eco.
 The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and make any and all adjustments.
+You can select each and adjust them to your desired temperature.
 When complete, select Done.

 Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, offers a compatibility tool that presents a few questions related to your location and current setup to learn which Nest model works with your system.
+Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and existing setup to learn which Nest model is compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in East Bernard.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in East Bernard.
+Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
-However, you can actually turn off the smart features if prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Don't forget, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Take into account, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.